Saison Restaurant Review, San Francisco

 Saison (French for “season”) is a Michelin starred restaurant in San Francisco that focuses on a singular 8 course prix fixe meal each evening using local, specifically identified, and sustainable ingredients.

 This style considers different elements of the ingredients, incorporating influences from its native environment and leveraging primitive techniques like ember and ash cooking.
-They earned one Michelin star in 2011.
+They earned two Michelin stars in 2014.

-Summary – Saison serves up cutting-edge food in a relaxed multi-hour adventure.
+Summary – Saison serves up cutting-edge food for a relaxed multihour adventure.

 Insider Tip – Limited options, so you have to be flexible with your likes and dislikes.